-Note: If you are using the R6200 base station with a non- router as the repeater, you might need to change additional configuration settings.
-In particular, you should disable the DHCP server function on the wireless repeater AP.
+Note: If you are using the router as the base station with a non-NETGEAR router as the repeater, you might need to change more configuration settings.
+In particular, you should disable the DHCP server function on the access point that is the repeater.

-To configure the router as a repeater unit:
+To configure the router as a repeater:

-- Log in to the router that will be the repeater.
-Select Basic > Wireless Settings and verify that the wireless settings match the base unit exactly.
-The wireless security option has to be set to WEP or None. - 2.
-Select Advanced > Wireless Repeating Function. - 3.
-Select the Enable Wireless Repeating Function check box. - 4.
+- 1. Log in to the router that will be the repeater . - Select Basic > Wireless Settings and verify that the wireless settings match the base unit exactly.

+The wireless security option has to be set to WEP or None.

+- 3. Select Advanced > Wireless Repeating Function. - 4.
+Select the Enable Wireless Repeating Function check box. - 5.
 Select the Wireless Repeater radio button.